aknackiron/testdroid-documentation/how-tos/faq/index.md

 **Q: Where can I find the free test trial and how can I get started with Testdroid Cloud?**

  You can create yourself a free account at {{site.td_cloud}} or [testdroid.com](http://testdroid.com).
 After leaving your email address in any of these forms, you’ll get an activation email.
 Just click the link and you’ll be guided through the registration process (only basic form is asked to be filled with your information).
-After this, you can log in to Testdroid Cloud using your credentials and access our free device group (currently 9 different Nexus devices for Android and one iOS device).
+After this, you can log in to {{site.td_cloud}} using your credentials and access our free device group.

 **Q: My test run failed on most devices.
 Why was that?**

- There are several reasons why test runs fails at Testdroid Cloud.
+ There are several reasons why test runs fails at {{site.td_cloud}}.
 First and the most typical case is that there is something wrong with application, and instrumentation makes it crash.
 Errors in either app or instrumentation are also typical.
 Good rule of thumb is that if App Crawler run crashes with your app, then the problem is in app itself.
 If the execution crashes with your tests, it can be either way.
 Almost never test run crashes because of Testdroid Cloud infrastructure.
 More often you see this kind of crash (e.g. device has crashed or is not accessible) as a pending test run start or not providing information about test run status.
 E.g. Pending in Queue is a normal case and you app is waiting to get executed on device.

 **Q: Are the devices jail broken/rooted?**